Learning How to Dynamically Route Autonomous Vehicles on Shared Roads: Network dynamics: routing for humans and autonomous vehicles

-Due to their high performance in continuous control tasks \cite{schulman2015trust,schulman2017proximal}, we employ policy gradient methods to come up with a policy that produces $\routingaut$ given the observations.
+Due to their high performance in continuous control tasks \cite{schulman2015trust,schulman2017proximal}, we employ policy gradient methods to learn a policy that produces $\routingaut_0$ given the observations.
 Specifically, we use state-of-the-art PPO with an objective function augmented by adding an entropy bonus for sufficient exploration \cite{schulman2017proximal,mnih2016asynchronous}.
 We build a deep neural network, and train it using Adam optimizer \cite{kingma2014adam}.
-The set of parameters we use is in the Appendix (Section~\ref{sct:ppo_params}).
-We set each episode to have a fixed number of time steps.
+An overview of the PPO method and the set of parameters we use are presented in the appendix (Sec.~\ref{sct:ppo_overview} and Sec.~\ref{sct:ppo_params}).
+Each episode has a fixed number of time steps.

 In order to evaluate the performance of our control policy, we use three criteria.
 The first is the \emph{throughput} of the network -- we wish to have a policy that can serve any feasible demand, thereby stabilizing the queue.
 The second is the \emph{average delay} experienced by users of the network, which we measure by counting the number of vehicles in the system.
 The third is the \emph{convergence} to some steady state; we wish to avoid wild oscillations in congestion.
 To contextualize the performance of our control policy in this framework, we first establish the performance of \emph{equilibria} of the network.